Louisiana · South

-Tick risk in St. Martin County, Louisiana
+Tick risk in St. Martin Parish, Louisiana

 Peak-season modeled risk.
 Tick risk is local, even within one county.